sarisabban/DeepPhase/README.md

 **NOTE:** Depending on the number of structures you are using to compile the dataset this may take from several hours to several days to compelete and up to 1TB memory.

-If you want to download our dataset it will be provided here (CrystalDataset.csv ~247GB)
+If you want to download our dataset it will be provided [here]() (CrystalDataset.csv ~247GB)

-5. Prepare dataset for training:
+5. Serialise the dataset:
 For **DeepClass** (protein classification dataset):

-`python crystal.py --Serialise TYPE FILENAME.csv NUMBER_OF_POINTS` or `python crystal.py -S DeepClass FILENAME.csv 10000`
+`python crystal.py --Serialise TYPE FILENAME.csv NUMBER_OF_POINTS` or `python crystal.py -S DeepClass CrystalDataset.csv 300`

-For the 10K-500K, 500K-1M, and 1M+ segments it is recommended to keep NUMBER_OF_POINTS to 10000 since we found this trains best in DeepClass.
-The other segments use 100.

-If you want to serialise the vectorised the dataset then replace --Vectorise (-V) with --Serialise (-S).
+This command will vectorises and serialise the dataset.
+It will first filter and collect all points between 2.8 < Resolution < 3.0, make the train/valid/tests set splits, then standerdise each set seperatly. finally it will compile all X, Y, Z, R, E features (each point's X, Y, Z coordinates as well as its Resolution and E-value) into tensors, then export each set as a serialised file.
+You should end up with the following files: X_train.h5, X_valid.h5, X_tests.h5, Y_train.h5, Y_valid.h5, Y_tests.h5 at the end.